 PAN stands for the permanent account number.
-It is a 10-digit alphanumeric (containing both alphabets and number) code that is imprinted on a laminated plastic card known as the PAN Card.
-PAN number is issued by the income tax department, govt. of INDIA, under the Income-tax Act 1961 to all the taxpaying individuals and entities.
+It is a 10-digit alphanumeric (containing both alphabets and numbers) code that is imprinted on a laminated plastic card known as the PAN Card.
+PAN number is issued by the income tax department, govt. of INDIA, under the Income-tax Act 1961 to all taxpaying individuals and entities.

 The department links all the transactions of the person.
-This transaction includes tax payment, TDS/TCS credit, returns of income/wealth/gift/FBT, specified transaction, correspondence, and so on.
+This transaction includes tax payment, TDS/TCS credit, returns of income/wealth/gift/FBT, specified transactions, correspondence, and so on.
 Thus, PAN acts as an identifier for the person with the tax department.
 This information is shared across the country hence no two people or tax-paying entities can have the same PAN.

 History of PAN

 Before the concept PAN was introduced there was a GIR number assigned to taxpayers.
 Since the GIR number was a manual system there could be higher chances of miscalculation and errors or cases of mistaken identity during tax assessment.
 In the year 1972, the PAN was introduced by the government of India and made statutory under section 139A of the income tax Act 1961.
 After that, it was abandoned in the year 1995.

 Eligibility for PAN Card

 Any individual or company having a source of income are eligible to apply for PAN Card.